Second Sunday After the Epiphany | John 1:43-51

 I See You

 Nathanael was a dreamer.
-There is nothing wrong with that, and there is much that is very right about sitting under a fig tree and watching the world around you.
-It doesn’t have to be a fig tree, or even a tree at all.
-A park bench will do, or a curb, or a quiet corner.
+There is nothing wrong with that.
+There is much that is very right about sitting under a fig tree and watching the world around you.
+It doesn’t even have to be a fig tree, or a tree at all.
+A park bench will do.
+A curb.
+A quiet corner.

 In some ways dreaming must have been easier in Nathanael’s day—fewer distractions.
 On the other hand, where did he find the spare time?
-Life was more difficult then, or so we think as we busy ourselves with our gadgets and conveniences.
-We have traded the joy of a meal for the convenience of fast food, and we have come up the less for it.
+Life in general was more difficult then, or so we think as we busy ourselves with our gadgets and conveniences.
+We have traded the joy of a meal for the convenience of fast food, and our lives are the less for it.

 Jesus saw something in this young man, not that we even know how old Nathanael was.
 He could have been quite old.
 He may have sat under that same tree with a loaf of bread and a little wine every day for forty years, for all we know.
 Maybe he was famous for sitting and day dreaming, the sort of old man who feeds the birds with scraps from his lunch.